sfu-dhil/btd/README.md

 TO DO
 =====

+The Person entities URL attribute needs to be a list.

+People can have bios, and can also have artist statements which are associated with an artwork or project.

 Connect people to projects in a meaningful way.
 It should be easy to add individuals to projects (A is a presenter at B, C exhibited at D, etc).